 lossless format is used (such as FLAC, or WMA with Lossless

 How do I save files in MP3 format?

 - To save and create MP3 files the LAME MP3 Encoder must be

 installed.
-Recent versions of GoldWave will download and install the encoder automatically if you
+Recent versions of GoldWave include the encoder.
+Some older versions download it automatically if you

 have an active Internet connection when you save the first MP3 file.
-Due to a change the the web server,
+However due to a change in the the web server,

 older versions of GoldWave may not be able to download the encoder automatically.